 Psychosurgery cannot be performed without the Tribunal’s approval.
 With the Tribunal’s approval, psychosurgery may be performed only on adults or children between the ages of 16 and 18 who consent to the treatment (s 208).

-If a patient’s psychiatrist recommends psychosurgery, the psychiatrist must complete an Application for Approval to Perform Psychosurgery s 417(1) to ask Tribunal for permission (s 417).
+If a patient’s psychiatrist recommends psychosurgery, the psychiatrist must complete an Application to ask Tribunal for permission (s 417).
 The application must set out why the psychiatrist recommends psychosurgery and include a treatment plan.

 The Tribunal cannot approve the psychosurgery unless satisfied that: